Aeroraven/Ifrit-v2/README.md

 ## 6. License

 The repo is licensed under [AGPL-v3 License (or later)](https://www.gnu.org/licenses/agpl-3.0.en.html) **by default**.
 Other licenses are only applicable with all contributors' consent.

-All commits and codes before commit `434ff294bca5bf11e318ea91afe327ba5f88e4e1` (not including) are solely licensed under AGPL-v3.0 license **with no exceptions**.
+Dual licensing is applicable.

 The copy for license can be found in the root directory.